jonmellman/blog/content/posts/2021-01-10---PromiseMemoization.md

 This fixes the race condition.
 Regardless of timing, only one network request fires when we make multiple calls to `getUserById('user1')`.
 This is because all subsequent callers receive the same singleton promise as the first.

 Problem solved!
-Now we're ready for the general insight.
+Now let's take a step back.

 ## Promise Memoization

-Seen from another angle, the final caching implementation is literally just [memoizing](https://en.wikipedia.org/wiki/Memoization) `getUserById`!
-When given an input we've already seen before, we return the same result (which happens to be a promise) without doing any work.
+Seen from another angle, our last caching implementation is literally just [memoizing](https://en.wikipedia.org/wiki/Memoization) `getUserById`!
+When given an input we've already seen, we simply return the result that we stored (which happens to be a promise).

 So, _memoizing_ our async method gave us caching without the race condition.